 Recommended by Katy Clarke from Untold Morsels

-A family run business, Berthillon have been serving ice cream and sorbet to Parisians and tourists since 1954.
+A family-run business, Berthillon has been serving ice cream and sorbet to Parisians and tourists since 1954.
 They have a long list of flavours guaranteed to tempt any child’s tastebuds.
-For some reason our kids both wanted raspberry so we were forced to buy our own ice creams.
-The good news is there are plenty of more sophisticated flavours for parents too.
+For some reason, our kids both wanted raspberry, so we were forced to buy our own ice cream.
+The good news is there are plenty of more sophisticated flavours for parents, too.
 If you want to truly indulge, visit their salon du thé and order a sundae.

 Once you have your cone, you can wander to the small park behind the cathedral or sit on the banks of the river, watching Paris go by.